PLANNING FOR YOUR OVERLAND TRIP

 HOW LONG DO YOU TRAVEL THE WORLD

-Some do it in 12 months, others take 30 years.
-Our plan was a 5 year around the world trip.
-Including Australia, we are now (2020) in our 16th year.
-For Africa and the Middle East we planned 1 year, it extended to 4 years and we still have not covered all of Africa.
-The same applies to Central Asia, South East Asia, Australia and the America’s.
-My suggestion: Africa minimum 2 years, Central Asia minimum 1 year, Russia, Mongolia, China minimum 1 year, South East Asia minimum 1 year, India, Pakistan, Iran minimum 1 year, South America 2 years, Central America 1 year, USA minimum 2 years, Canada and Alaska minimum 2 years, Europe minimum 2 years.
-All up this is 15 years!!
+My suggestion: Africa minimum 2 years, Central Asia minimum 1 year, Russia, Mongolia, China minimum 1 year, South East Asia minimum 1 year, India, Pakistan, Iran minimum 1 year, South America minimum 2 years, Central America minimum 1 year, USA minimum 2 years, Canada and Alaska minimum 2 years, Europe minimum 2 years.
+All up this is 15 years!! and it will only allow you to see some parts of the continents.
 In fairness this is only possible for a few of us or those that are retired.
-We have however met many who travel in stages and leave their vehicle behind to return the following year to do a next stage.
-An important factor is the shorter the trip, the more expensive (mainly due to the many km, service and transport cost).

 ACCOMMODATION